DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/continued.md

 It makes me really glad, thank you very much!

 The story so far is just a prologue, and I want to continue working on it.
-The second volume advanced the plot quite a lot, but I think the pace it is going right now is all right.
+The second volume advanced the plot quite a lot, but I think the pace it is going at right now is all right.
 With that, the world in my work is still having lots of secrets remaining, so I want to continue with the same pace in next volume.
 In addition to that, the next volume is scheduled for 24th February.
 Right now as I'm writing this afterword I'm in the middle of working on next volume.